Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: The Williamson conjecture

-\cite{williamson1944hadamard} introduced the matrices which now bear his name while developing a method of constructing Hadamard matrices---square matrices with $\pm1$ entries and pairwise orthogonal rows.
+\cite{williamson1944hadamard} introduced the matrices which now bear his name (see Section~\ref{sec:background}) while developing a method of constructing Hadamard matrices.
+Hadamard matrices are square matrices with $\pm1$ entries and pairwise orthogonal rows; they have a long history and many applications such as to error-correcting codes~\citep{bose1959note}.
 The \emph{Hadamard conjecture} states that Hadamard matrices exist for all orders divisible by~$4$.
 Williamson's construction has been extensively used to construct Hadamard matrices in many different orders and the \emph{Williamson conjecture} states that it can be used to construct a Hadamard matrix of any order divisible by~$4$; \cite{turyn1972infinite} states it as follows: \begin{quote} Only a finite number of Hadamard matrices of Williamson type are known so far; it has been conjectured that one such exists of any order $4t$. \end{quote} Williamson matrices have also found use in digital communication systems and this motivated mathematicians from NASA's Jet Propulsion Laboratory to construct Williamson matrices of order~$23$ while developing codes allowing the transmission of signals over a long range~\citep{baumert1962}.
 These Williamson matrices were consequently used to construct a Hadamard matrix of order $4\cdot23=92$~\citep{nasablog}.
 (In some older works the Hadamard matrix constructed in this way was itself referred to as a Williamson matrix but we follow modern convention and do not use this terminology.)
 Williamson matrices are also studied for their elegant mathematical properties and their relationship to other mathematical conjectures~\citep{schmidt1999williamson}.